fgm/izidic/README.md

 Passing the container, although it works, defines the "service locator" anti-pattern.

-Because the container is a complex objects with variable contents, code receiving the container is hard to test.
+Because the container is a complex object with variable contents, code receiving the container is hard to test.
 That is the reason why receiving it is typically limited to `izidic.Service` functions, which are simple-minded initializers that do not need testing.

 Instead, in the service providing a given feature, use something like `appService`:
 - obtain values from the container
--  pass them to a domain-level factory receiving exactly the typed arguments it needs and no more.
+- pass them to a domain-level factory receiving exactly the typed arguments it needs and nothing more.

 In most cases, the value obtained thus will be a `struct` or a `func`, ready to be used without further data from the container.